 But I say, walk by the Spirit, and ye shall not fulfil the lust of the flesh.
 For the flesh lusteth against the Spirit, and the Spirit against the flesh; for these are contrary the one to the other; that ye may not do the things that ye would.
 But if ye are led by the Spirit, ye are not under the law.
 Now the works of the flesh are manifest, which are these: fornication, uncleanness, lasciviousness, idolatry, sorcery, enmities, strife, jealousies, wraths, factions, divisions, parties, envyings, drunkenness, revellings, and such like; of which I forewarn you, even as I did forewarn you, that they who practise such things shall not inherit the kingdom of God.
 But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, meekness, self-control; against such there is no law.
 And they that are of Christ Jesus have crucified the flesh with the passions and the lusts thereof.
 If we live by the Spirit, by the Spirit let us also walk.
-Let us not become vainglorious, provoking one another, envying one another, (Galatians 5:16-26).
+Let us not become vainglorious, provoking one another, envying one another (Galatians 5:16-26).

-Paul then lists the works of the flesh, yet begins his listing with the phrase “the works of the flesh are manifest.”
+Paul would go on to set forth the works of the flesh, yet begins his listing with the phrase “the works of the flesh are manifest” (Galatians 5:19-21).
 The term “manifest” is also translated as “evident,” and for every Christian who seeks the will of God, those things which gratify the flesh to the detriment of the spirit are evident.
-There is no disputing if a given practice is a work of the flesh or not– they are self-evident.
-Only those interested in gratifying the lusts of the flesh would attempt to undermine this clear statement of Paul in Galatians 5.
+Most people recognize when they go beyond trying to understand and begin trying to rationalize doing things which are not truly profitable or glorify God.